MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-config-call-data.md

 ---

-# Configure call intelligence to connect call data
+# Configure call insights to connect call data

 Call insights in Dynamics 365 Customer Service Insights helps supervisors in your organization have an overview of the call center and drill down to get call statistics for individual agents.
 This helps the supervisors change the shape of the business by giving smarter coaching and enhancing performance to improve customer satisfaction.

-You must have administrative privileges to configure **Call intelligence** for your organization.
-To configure **Call intelligence**, perform the following steps:
+You must have administrative privileges to configure **Call insights** for your organization.
+To configure **Call insights**, perform the following steps:

 1. [Review the prerequisites](ci-admin-prereqs.md)